 Students will meet with their advisers to complete a customized Tentative Degree Plan (TDP) which will outline when classes should be taken.
 TDPs must be completed within the first semester of coursework.
 COUN 610: Introduction to School Counseling is a prerequisite to all core coursework and must be taken during your first semester in the program.

-Courses are Monday, Tuesday, Wednesday, or Thursday evenings, usually from 4:30-7:15pm during Fall and Spring semesters.
-Summer and J-Term courses follow a different schedule, depending on the course.
+Courses are Monday to Thursday, typically from 4:30-7:15 p.m. during fall and spring semesters.
+Depending on the course, summer and J-Term courses follow a different schedule.
 Specific course offerings vary depending on the semester.

 Yes.
-One benefit of our program is how it allows students to choose their own pace.
-The program must be completed within 7 years, so students can and do take classes part-time.
-We recommend students take no more than 9 credits (full time) in any semester.
+One benefit of our program is that it allows students to choose their own pace.
+The program must be completed within seven years, so students often take classes part-time.
+We recommend students take no more than nine credits (full-time) in any semester.
 Talk with your adviser to map out your Tentative Degree Plan (TDP).

 Registration is done by logging into eSIS using your student ID and password.
-Once logged on, you click on "enroll" from your homepage and select the correct semester.
+Once logged in, click on "enroll" from the homepage and select the correct semester.
 From there, select the department that offers your desired course.
 A list of courses will appear and you can choose the course you wish to take.

 Yes.
-Students may take one 3-credit course per semester (up to 9 total credits) without being officially admitted to the program.
-Speak with the Department or Program Chair to find out more.
+Students may take one three-credit course per semester (up to nine total credits) without being officially admitted to the program.
+Speak with the department or program chair to find out more.

-Practicum is completed during the 2nd or 3rd semester in the program and after COUN 610.
-Talk with your adviser about when you should take Practicum.
+The practicum is completed during the second or third semester in the program and after COUN 610.
+Talk with your adviser about when you should take the practicum.

-Internship may be completed after 1) successfully passing all core counseling courses, 2) passing the comprehensive examination, and 3) attending a mandatory Pre-Internship Meeting.
-Students may complete the three internships in one, two, or three semesters.
+The internship may be completed after successfully passing all core counseling courses, passing the comprehensive examination and attending a mandatory pre-internship meeting.
+Students may complete the three internships in one, two or three semesters.
 Talk with your adviser about your TDP.

-No. Students must find their own field placement sites, within 2 hours of UWRF.
-The Counseling Program Practicum and Internship Coordinators assist you in this process by providing consultation and many resources and contacts.
-Attending the mandatory Pre-Practicum and Pre-Internship meetings will provide the necessary information to allow you to find placement sites.
+No. Students must find their own field placement sites within two hours of UWRF.
+Counseling practicum and internship coordinators assist you in this process by providing consultation, resources and contacts.
+Attending the mandatory pre-practicum and pre-internship meetings will provide the necessary information to find placement sites.

-UWRF offers several scholarships for Counseling Program students.
+UWRF offers several scholarships for Counseling program students.
 Also, professional organizations like the Wisconsin School Counselor Association (WSCA) offer scholarships for graduate students.
-Check out the Minnesota School Counselors Association (MSCA) or the American School Counseling Association (ASCA) for other options.
+Check out the Minnesota School Counselors Association (MSCA) or the American School Counselors Association (ASCA) for other options.